What is a bridging loan?

 Missed payments

 Recent missed payments on mortgages or unsecured debt considered case by case.
+The trajectory matters — improving situations reviewed favourably.

 The key criteria for adverse credit bridging loans are the value and type of security, a credible exit strategy, and the overall strength of your case — not just your credit score.